April 2026 Marin Housing Market Kyle Frazier

 Why does Zillow say Marin values are down when prices are rising?

-Zillow uses predictive algorithms on every home.
-The MLS only captures closed sales.
-In low-inventory markets, only the most insurable, well-priced homes trade, pushing the closed median to $1.7M (up 14% YoY).
+Zillow uses predictive algorithms on every home, including those not for sale.
+The MLS only tracks actual closed sales.
+In low-inventory markets, the homes that trade are the most desirable and insurable, pushing the closed median to $1.7M (up 14% YoY).

 How can I find an accurate valuation for my home?